SeanDBon/grimhallownotes/npc.md

 A rat man that saved the party in the sewer.
 * Been in the sewers for his whole life, 7 years.
 * Beast killed his rat king, and produced the toxic sludge that makes the weeping pox.

+## Alera Valethorn
+Sister of Valera.
+Second in line of the Ostoyan Empire.
+* Possibly being controlled.
+Sent some wierd letters to her sister (See "Investigate Valera's sister" mission).
+* Studying under Dr. Mordecai.

+## Dr. Mordecai
+Doctor in the town of Sleepy Vale.
+* Farma wants to meet up with to talk about the Weeping Pox.
+* Teaching Alera.